RosettaCommons/demos/tutorials/protein_design/protein_design_tutorial.md

 Then, run using the command-line:

-            ~/rosetta_workshop/rosetta/main/source/bin/rosetta_scripts.default.linuxgccrelease \
-            -parser:protocol symm_relax.xml -s 3UKM_A.pdb \
-            -in:file:spanfile 3UKM.span -membrane:no_interpolate_Mpair \
-            -membrane:Membed_init -membrane:Menv_penalties \
-            -score:weights membrane_highres_Menv_smooth.wts
+            rosetta_scripts.default.linuxgccrelease @flags

 1b.
 Analyze the output.
 There are a few ways of going about this.
 Some may look at just the best scoring models.
 Others calculate the RMSD of the relaxed models to the input structure and plot the Score vs. RMSD to find the best (lowest) scoring model that is most similar to the input structure.

   ![A normal looking energy funnel](tutorial_figures/funnel.png)

    Ideally, the lowest scoring model would also have the lowest RMSD.
 This model should be used in all subsequent steps in redesign.
 Generally in design, we use an ensemble of structures accounting for the lowest cluster of RMSD's and scores.
+(And in 2016, most of us use the Pareto-optimal method of relax in Nivon et al. for starting structures.
+This was covered in the relax tutorial.)

 Last, a note for Protein Design Analysis.
-In future versions of Rosetta, a script named `Deep_Analysis` will be available as an alternative to the WebLogo server.
-It will be in `rosetta/tools/protein_tools/scripts/deep_analysis`.
+A script named `Deep_Analysis`, written by Jordan Willis is available as an alternative to the WebLogo server.
+It is in `$ROSETTA_TOOS/protein_tools/scripts/deep_analysis`.
 There are many options such as using fastas or pdbs as your input.
 You can also pass a resfile to specify which regions you want to appear on the logo (instead of a single range).

+Check it out with:

+    $ROSETTA_TOOS/protein_tools/scripts/deep_analysis --help

 2a.
 Rosetta Design using the Rosetta Membrane Framework.
 The steps to setup Rosetta to use the Membrane Framework are slightly different than Membrane Mode.
 To properly use span information throughout the protocol, one must use the movers <AddMembraneMover> and <MembranePositionFromTopologyMover> before setting up <PackRotamersMover>.
-For simplicity, we will treat the protein as monomeric.
+For simplicity, we will treat the protein as monomeric, which will make this protocol run a bit longer than the previous one.
+Expect about 20 minutes per output decoy.
 In the future, symmetry and the membrane framework will be more compatible.

 From the protein_design directory change directories into mpframework_design